-There will be a large, publicly accessible open space with a variety of characteristics and activities, ranging from a lively street-facing civic plaza to a quiet residential green.
+There will be a large, publicly accessible open space with a variety of characteristics and activities, ranging from a lively street-facing a public park to a series of play areas and a dog park.
 This space is envisioned to become the heart of the development and the heart of the surrounding neighbourhood.